Commercial Photography Captured Remotely

 KEY: Strong Art Direction

-One of the most important aspects actually happens before the shoot begins.
-A clear project vision and list of deliverables is key and only comes from super-focused art direction.
+One of the most important aspects happens before the shoot begins.
+A clear project vision and list of deliverables is key and only come from super-focused art direction.
 We got to work with LIFT Agency‘s ace art director, Don Williams.
 As soon as we had our first pre-production call, we were able to stay focused and knew when we hit our target even without Don on set with us.

 Don and his team at Lift Agency built a pre-production book that was super visually clear on their expectations for final deliverables.
 It listed out each individual shot, so there was nothing left to figure out on set.
 Scouting, props, and angles were able to be cleared before we started shooting, and his team kept us moving along quickly with real-time feedback as they followed along from across the country.